 Apart from choosing the wedding venue, one of the most essential aspects is picking the date.
 What month and what day of the week?
 While Saturday is the traditional day, there’s much to be said for a Friday night ceremony.

 The Benefits of Friday Nuptials

-Most brides want to get married on a Saturday so they can invite as many friends and family members as desired, and give those guests time to arrive.
-They also love knowing the next day is Sunday, which provides them with time to relax, recuperate, and spend time with guests.
-While this plan certainly makes sense, it becomes highly competitive because so many brides love the same idea.
+Most brides want to get married on a Saturday, so they can invite as many friends and family members as desired and give those guests time to arrive.
+They also love knowing the next day is Sunday, which gives them time to relax, recuperate, and spend time with guests.
+While this plan certainly makes sense, it becomes highly competitive because many brides love the same idea.

 This means there’s a lot of competition for Saturday weddings.
 Even if the bride has found the ideal venue and date, her plans might not happen if that Saturday is already booked.
 Switching the wedding date to just one day earlier could mean the difference between her dream venue and a second or third choice.

 Friday weddings have another perk—more vendor availability.
 When wedding venues fill up, all the accompaniments do as well.
 That means vendors like the following:

 - Cake bakers

 Holding a Friday night wedding often means the bride can have her pick of vendors and arrangements, whether she wants to arrive at the ceremony in a limousine or a horse-drawn carriage.

 Finally, everyone loves saving money.
 It’s a well-known fact that weddings come with a hefty bill, so any time there’s money left in the budget, it is always a win.
 Having a non-Saturday wedding can save money, typically 20 to 30 percent, for a Friday or Sunday wedding and up to 50 percent for a wedding held anytime from Monday to Thursday.

 Here’s some exciting news: for a bride in love with Pursell Farms leisure resort, a non-Saturday wedding celebration could save her up to 28 percent.